DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 To quote Louis CK about airplanes, "You're sitting in a chair… in the SKY!"
 <https://youtu.be/oTcAWN5R5-I?si=Gwr_ZDbzYkHQO91H>

+#### Epic Games Store

+If your installation of Hogwarts Legacy is from the Epic Games Store, then motion controls might not work at first.

+A suggested fix is to remove the file
+"C:\Program Files\Epic Games\Hogwarts Legacy\Phoenix\Binaries\Win64\EOSSDK-Win64-Shipping.dll"

+Rename it, move it to another folder, or delete it entirely.

 ### Menu & Map

 Left controller "system" button opens the menu.
 Hold for a second and release to open the map.

+Menu cursor is controlled with the analog-stick.
+Not motion control.

 If using **SteamVR**, then the "system" button will bring up the SteamVR overlay/dashboard.
 So you need to disable that in SteamVR settings.